fossas/fossa-cli/docs/references/strategies/languages/golang/v3-go-resolver-transition-qa.md

+The V3 Go resolver is a new dynamic strategy to find dependences in go modules projects.
+It was first released in v3.8.5 on <Month> <Day>, <Year>

 # What is the new package-based Go modules analysis strategy?

 In the past, we asked the Go tools for a list of the modules used in an analyzed dependency.